maturban/WARCMerge/README.md

 ##Running WARCMerge.py

-WARCMerge can be executed using one of three different methods:
+WARCMerge can be executed using one of three different methods; adding the option '-q' will make the program run in a quiet mode; the program does not display any messages:

 ### Method 1
 ```python